grauw/glass/README.md

   * `-L list_file` File to output a listing of the assembled code to.

+  * `-D symbol=value` Define a value for a symbol defined in code with equ.

 Note that [Java 8](http://java.com/getjava) must be installed to run Glass.
 To check your Java version, invoke the `java -version` command.